Brand development that increases sales velocity, guaranteed.

 Amazon Logo With Hidden Message

-Amazon, the most efficient and varied online marketplace on the planet, uses its company logo to convey what it provides to its customers — namely, everything under the sun.
-The little arrow on the Amazon logo, which many consider a smiley face, points to the “a” and “z” in the word “Amazon,” signifying they provide all things from A-Z, which it does.
+Amazon, the most efficient and varied online marketplace on the planet, uses its company logo to convey what it offers its customers: everything under the sun.
+The little arrow on the Amazon logo, which many consider a smiley face, points to the “a” and “z” in the word “Amazon,” signifying they provide all things from A-Z, which they do.

 Baskin Robbins